-One of the most popular and successful cosmetic dental procedures asked about by patients near Sedona and Cottonwood, AZ dentist Roy Daniels dental office is dental veneers.
+One of the most popular and successful cosmetic dental procedures asked about by patients near Sedona and Cottonwood, AZ dentist Chris Marsh dental office is dental veneers.

 Porcelain veneers, often alternatively termed teeth veneers or dental porcelain laminates, are wafer-thin shells of ceramic glass which are bonded onto the front side of teeth to make a cosmetic improvement in their appearance.
 Porcelain veneers offer versatility, effectiveness, and a natural-looking option for concealing teeth that are discolored, worn, chipped, or misaligned.
 You might think of them as being like a false fingernail.